| |

 breeder or to a new home the breeder has screened.

-WARNING: Don't just take the breeder's word on
+WARNING: Don't just take

 get a "take back" clause in writing.